Services or capabilities described in Amazon Web Services documentation might vary by Region. To see the differences applicable to the China Regions,

 -

-To add a user to a group, open the Windows PowerShell, and run the
+To add a user to a group, open PowerShell, and run the

-following command, replacing the Directory ID, group and member names with your
+following command with your Directory ID, group name, and member name:

 Removing a user from a group